databricks-apps

 Databricks Apps Development

-FIRST: Use the parent databricks skill for CLI basics, authentication, and profile selection.
+FIRST: Use the parent databricks-core skill for CLI basics, authentication, and profile selection.

 Build apps that deploy to Databricks Apps platform.